tenebris0011/Website-Asset-Checker/README.md

 # Website Asset Checker (WordPress)
-This tool scans across all websites provided looking for anything not return a 200-299 status code that belongs to our the website itself or its CDN.
+This tool scans across all websites provided looking for anything that is on the website itself or its CDN.

 ## Project Setup (no docker)
 ### Setup venv